Conservation Fund Guide for BC

 Making the case for conservation and building consensus: To be successful in establishing a conservation fund, support is required from two different sources: the local government that will host the fund, and the community that will pay for it.
 A communication strategy will help with framing the issues, outlining communication tactics, defining tasks and responsibilities, laying out a timeline, and determining budget needs.

-The SOSCP acknowledges funding and support for this project from: The Vancouver Foundation, Real Estate Foundation of BC, and the Stewardship Centre of BC.
+The SOSCP acknowledges funding and support for this second edition from: The Real Estate Foundation of BC, the Habitat Conservation Trust Foundation of BC, the Forest Enhancement Society of BC and the Schad Foundation.